 At the heart of cosmology is how the Universe started and where is it going, but problems resolving this exist.
 Those can be answered by the Grand Unified Theory and Inflation.

-The James Webb Space Telescope will be the formal successor to the Hubble Space Telescope sending back to Earth, images of space which have never before been possible.
+The James Webb Space Telescope is the formal successor to the Hubble Space Telescope and will be sending back images that have never before been possible.
 Here is the history, description, and capabilities of the telescope with launch and post-launch videos.

 In the summer of 1969, the spacecraft Apollo 11 made an epic journey to the moon with three brave astronauts aboard.
 The space flight culminated when Neil Armstrong and Buzz Aldrin made an historic walk on the surface of the moon.

-Michael Collins was the pilot of the Command Module on the journey of the three-man crew to the moon during the epic 1969 Apollo 11 mission.
+Michael Collins was the pilot of the Command Module "Columbia" on the journey of the three-man crew to the moon during the epic 1969 Apollo 11 mission.
 This is his story.

 Chunks of rock and metal, lumps of ice, and clouds of dust float far and wide in the solar system.
 Scientists classify these wandering objects as comets, meteors, and asteroids.
 Rocky asteroids sometimes crash into planets or their moons, causing massive craters.